 Is underfloor heating cheaper than radiators?

-However, if you just want to heat a single room, and you can't zone your radiators to heat specific rooms, electric underfloor heating will be cheaper.
+Electric underfloor heating is more expensive than radiators, both in terms of installation and running costs.
+The only exception is if you just want to heat a single room, and you can't zone your radiators to heat specific rooms.

 Factors that affect the price of running and installing underfloor heating